 Cut Scenes: Exploding head

 The final cut occurred a little while later, when Frank Bannister (played by Michael J. Fox) finds himself trapped between Dammers and the shotgun-toting Patricia.
-Moving out of the way of Patricia at the last second, Bannister narrowly avoids
+Moving out of the way of Patricia at the last second, Bannister narrowly

-the BBFC demanding:
+ordered, with the BBFC demanding:

 When FBI man is shot by Patricia, reduce sight of his exploding head to only three frames of blood expanding to fill screen, removing blowing apart of head with bits of flesh and gore flying off in all directions, which is excessive at '15'.